LazySheeeeep/Reverse-Linker/README_EN.md

         - Phrases: Can only be added to the refresh plan.

 - Review:
-    - Each day, the software will select the review tasks for the day based on the next_revise_date field in the database's plan list (or directly from the encapsulated view).
+    - Each day, the software will create daily review tasks based on next_revise_date field of each words in the database(or directly from the encapsulated view).
         - Refresh: Display the word's meanings (switchable between English and Chinese) and prompt the user to recall the original word.
 The answer can be viewed after attempting to recall.
             - If the word is considered familiar, the mastery level can be increased by 1 (the database trigger will automatically calculate the next review date).
             - If the word is considered unfamiliar, the refresh plan can be reset.